codesharedot/qtum-price-ruby/README.md

-# wings price
+# cajutel price

-Gets the wings price with Python (from JSON).
+Gets the cajutel price with Python (from JSON).

 https://pythonbasics.org